stjet/Faucet-v2/README.md

 - Don't want the `/xdai` URL?
 Make the xDai faucet the default in `config.js`.
 - Finally, change instances of "xDai" into whatever EVM chain is being used in `/templates/xdai.html`, and change the logo.

+The xDai faucet also supports sending tokens, check the documentation for more information on that.

 ### Advanced